-- If the date of birth is prior to the estimated due date your leave dates will be adjusted automatically.
-Communicate with your supervisor that you have started your leave and your official time off will be recorded in Oracle. - If your healthcare provider states that you need to go on leave prior to the date of birth for complications, then you will need to submit a new request for FMLA for your own serious medical condition.
-If it is a personal decision to take leave prior to the date of birth, then you will need to coordinate that with your department, and if approved it will be considered PTO time.
+• If the date of birth is prior to the estimated due date your leave dates will be adjusted automatically.

+• If your medical provider states that you need to go on leave prior to the date of birth then you will need to submit a new request for FMLA for your own serious medical condition.
+If it is a personal decision to take leave prior to the date of birth then you will need to coordinate that with your department and if approved it will be considered PTO time.